wilsonmar/oss-perf/jenkins.md

 to invoke jobs on a schedule ("continuosly") such as for building software and conducting tests.

+This is also called continuous integration because Jenkins is not for unit testing, but to ensure that components already unit-tested can be integrated together.
+This is why people warn to not check in code that breaks things (fails even local unit testing).

 <a id="Install">
 ## Installation</a>
 http://www.cloudbees.com/